JCachada/personal-website-dev-old/readme.md

   This website is deprecated as of January 7th, 2023.
 </h1>

- I have a new repository / blog built on hugo.
+ I have a new repository / blog built with the hugo static site generator.
 This website can still be cloned and run if you're interested in how it used to look.

 <h1>
   J. Cachada: Personal Website Made with Gatsby